 Templo Mayor — the Aztec Central Temple

 Right next to the cathedral, Templo Mayor was the central temple of Tenochtitlán, the capital of the 14th-century Aztec empire.
+Dedicated to both the rain god Tlaloc and the sun-and-war god Huitzilopochtli, it was rebuilt seven times in the same spot, eventually rising to nearly 60 m.
 After the Spanish conquest, the temple was destroyed and its stones reused in the cathedral's construction.
-Its existence lay buried until 1978, when it was accidentally rediscovered during underground works.
+In February 1978, electrical workers digging in the area accidentally unearthed the "Coyolxauhqui Stone" (a 3.25 m carved disc of the goddess), triggering full-scale excavation that brought the buried temple back to the surface.

 The on-site Templo Mayor Museum displays a vast number of artifacts.
 The sculptures concentrating the Aztec worldview are remarkable.
 The cross-section model of the temple shows clearly how the structure was built and rebuilt in layers.